CollegeBoreal/Tutoriels/3.Angular/B.Theme/docs/APP.md

 export class AppRoutingModule { }
 ```

+###  Edit the app.component.html

-###  Replace the app.component.html source code with the below
+Remove all the source code before and keep only the `router-outlet` tag

 ```html
 <router-outlet></router-outlet>